lextri980/redux-saga-template/README.md

 # Redux Saga template

 ### Abstract
-This is a website to buy and sell items
+This is template of redux saga web

 ### Prerequisites
 Before you continue, ensure you meet the following requirements: